-He established is own band the Shuffle Kings, and spent his entire working life as musician performing in Fort Worth clubs and all over the world, forging and establishing a large cult following.
-He released around 18 albums and his guitar style impressed musicians such as Eric Clapton, Freddie King, Johnny Winter, Johnny Hyland and Ted Nugent
+He established his own band the Shuffle Kings, and spent his entire working life as musician performing from Fort Worth clubs and all over the world, forging and establishing a large cult following.
+He released 18 albums, while his guitarplaying style impressed musicians such as Eric Clapton, Freddie King, Johnny Winter, Johnny Hyland and Ted Nugent.

 He was 68.